-As of December 6, 2012, our total outstanding indebtedness was approximately \$2.5 million, which included the face value of all our outstanding junior bridge notes in the amount of approximately \$0.06 million, a note outstanding to our chief executive officer in the amount of approximately \$0.3 million, debt acquired in May 2012 with a remaining aggregate principal amount of approximately \$0.9 million, debt acquired in July and August 2012 with a remaining aggregate principal balance at approximately \$0.4 million, debt acquired in September and October 2012 with a remaining aggregate principal amount of approximately \$0.5 million and debt acquired in November and December 2012 with a remaining aggregate principal balance of approximately \$0.3 million.
+As of November 5, 2012, our total outstanding indebtedness was approximately \$3.2 million, which included the face value of all our outstanding junior bridge notes in the amount of approximately \$0.2 million, a note outstanding to our chief executive officer in the amount of approximately \$0.4 million, debt acquired in October 2011 with a remaining aggregate balance of approximately \$0.06 million, debt acquired in January 2012 with a remaining aggregate principal amount of approximately \$1.0 million debt acquired in July and August 2012 with a remaining aggregate principal balance of approximately \$0.4 million and debt acquired in September and October 2012 with a remaining aggregate principal amount of approximately \$0.9 million.
+Approximately \$1.0 million of the aggregate \$3.2 million is due on May 18, 2013.
 Maturity dates for the remaining \$2.2 million range between October 2011 and on or about September 30, 2014.
 Certain of our indebtedness contain restrictive covenants that limit our ability to issue certain types of indebtedness, which may prevent us from obtaining additional indebtedness on commercially reasonable terms, or at all.
 We dedicate a substantial portion of our cash to pay interest and principal on our debt.
 If we are not able to service our debt, we would need to refinance all or part of that debt, sell assets, borrow more money or sell securities, which we may not be able to do on commercially reasonable terms, or at all.
 In addition, our failure to timely repay (or extend) amounts due and owing under our outstanding junior bridge notes issued in October 2009 may trigger the anti-dilution protection provisions in certain of our warrants, in which case holders of our common stock will experience significant additional dilution.